75lb/renamer/README.md

 ## Synopsis

-_The examples below use double quotes to suit Windows users, macOS & Linux users should use single quotes._
+_The examples below use double quotes to suit Windows users.
+MacOS & Linux users should use single quotes._

 As input, renamer takes a list of filenames or glob patterns plus some options describing how you would like the files to be renamed.